alexle/alexle.github.com/posts/linked-list-python.markdown

 I knew the algorithm.
 I had reviewed and implemented it the night before.
 I even slept on my notes to harness the power of osmosis.
 But implementing one in an interview/test is a different experience.

 Like many other things in life, it's hard to see what all the fuss was about.
-Linked lists are easy and I hope the walk-through below helps.
+Here is a break down of the algorithm and code:

-###1) Define a Node class###
+###1.
+Define A Node Class###

 Every Node has a value and a pointer to the next node.
 When a node is first created, it's assigned a given value and does not point to any other node.